Christmas Holiday Moments

 Workshops can be better than new equipment

-If you are still looking for a present for the photographer friend then consider a gift certificate to a workshop.
-If they don’t have one then give a VISA or AMEX gift card with a print out of the website to tell them you are giving them the funds to go to the workshop.
+If you are still looking for a present for the photographer’s friend, consider a gift certificate for a workshop.
+If they don’t have one, give a VISA or AMEX gift card with a printout of the website to tell them you are giving them the funds to go to the workshop.

 Difference between Photography Workshops/Seminars and College Programs

-First of all for the most part all your Photography Workshops and Seminars are put on by working pros.
-Most of the college programs have people teaching who have academic credentials.
+First, most photography workshops and seminars are held by working pros.
+Second, most college programs have people teaching who have academic credentials.

-Some college programs do have working pros teaching, but this is the major advantage of a workshop and seminar.
-You get to talk to the pros shooting for National Geographic Magazine or Sports Illustrated.
+Some college programs do have working professionals teaching, but this is the primary advantage of a workshop and seminar.
+You can talk to the pros shooting for National Geographic Magazine or Sports Illustrated.

-They will teach you tips that will help you use what equipment you already have better and the recommendation for new gear will help you navigate that next purchase.
+They will teach you tips for improving the use of your existing equipment, and their recommendations for new gear will help you make your next purchase.

-I continue to go to workshops and help put them on as well.
-I just attended earlier this month the Atlanta Photojournalism Seminar.
-That was a great refresher for me and a chance to talk to other pros doing what I am doing.
+I continue to attend workshops and help organize them.
+I just participated in the Atlanta Photojournalism Seminar earlier this month.
+That was an excellent refresher and a chance to talk to other pros doing what I am doing.

 Advice to Students

-If you are in a college program you need to go to a workshop/seminar to help you meet people in the industry.
-You may find a great place for an internship.
+If you are in a college program, you must attend a workshop or seminar to meet people in the industry.
+You may find an excellent place for an internship.

-I have learned more in a week workshop doing nothing but photography than I did in college classes.
-One of the best reasons for this is that is all you are doing when you are there.
+I have learned more in a week-long workshop doing nothing but photography than I did in college classes.
+One of the best reasons for this is that photography is all you do when you are there.

-You don’t stop after an hour and then go take an English class and then later to a history class.
-You are not working on other papers and projects at night that are not related to photography.
+You don’t stop after an hour and then take an English and later a history class.
+You don’t work on other papers and projects at night unrelated to photography.

 One of my favorite programs is the Youth With A Mission’s School of Photography.
-This is a 12 week photography program where guest speakers are brought in to get the students hands on training.
+This 12-week photography program features guest speakers who give the students hands-on training.

-Many of the students have gone on to create their own businesses in photography and many have incorporated photography into other careers.
+Many of the students have gone on to create businesses in photography and have incorporated photography into other careers.

 Tips to make the most of a workshop/seminar

 • Always have business cards.
-Gives you opportunity to share with not just the speakers, but those in class with you.
+This allows you to share with the speakers and those in class.

 • Always have a portfolio with you.
-With iPads, Laptops and photo books you should never not have your most recent portfolio to show for feedback and to help you grow.
+With iPads, Laptops, and photo books, you should not have your most recent portfolio to show for feedback and to help you grow.

 • Eat with the instructors if you can.
 Ask them if they have meal plans and take them to lunch.
 This will be your best investment ever.
 Ask questions and listen.
-Don’t take them to lunch to tell them all about you.
+Please don’t take them to lunch to tell them all about you.

 • Take notes.